Our adaptive clothing guide & collection

-Our adaptive clothing guide
+Our adaptive clothing collection guide

 What is adaptive clothing?

 Adaptive clothing refers to clothing designed with modifications that make it easier to wear for people living with health conditions and disabilities.
-These modifications aim to improve comfort, independence, and ease of dressing for people who may have challenges with mobility, dexterity, or sensory sensitivity.
+These modifications aim to improve comfort, independence and ease of dressing for people who may have challenges with mobility, dexterity or sensory sensitivity.

 Key features of adaptive clothing